Mastermindzh/Sammy/Installation/Flask/README.md

 `. venv/bin/activate`
 You'll see the command prompt change a bit and after that you have to run the following command to install Flask:
 `sudo pip install flask`

-### Flask-Cors
-This package exposes a Flask extension which by default enables CORS support on all routes, for all origins and methods.
-It allows parameterization of all CORS headers on a per-resource level.
-The package also contains a decorator, for those who prefer this approach.
-To install it run:
-`sudo pip install -U flask-cors`

-### Meinheld server
-We are going to need a decent webserver to handle all the requests, the simple built-in (debug) server just won't do the trick.
-To install "Meinheld" we use:
-`sudo pip install Meinheld`